renachongpq/coursera-intro-to-data-science/README.md

-# coursera_intro_to_data_science
+# Coursera Introduction to Data Science
-assignment codes for Coursera's Introduction to Data Science course (by University of Michigan)
+Assignment codes for Coursera's Introduction to Data Science course (by University of Michigan)